Amenemhat I: Wife and children

 Amenemhat I had one presumed wife, Neferitatjenen, who is known from a statuette of her son, presumed to be Senusret I. The statuette bore the inscription 'King Senusret born to King Amenemhat and born of the king's mother Neferitatjenen'.
 The statuette has since been lost, stolen from the Louvre in 1830.
 The name 'Neferitatjenen' is not otherwise known from the Middle Kingdom, leading Grajetzki to question the accuracy of the transcription, and furthermore it may refer instead to the mother of Senusret II whose father was Amenemhat II.
 Amenemhat I had one known son, his successor on the throne Senusret I. Three of his daughters are also known: Neferu III who is attested to in the Story of Sinuhe and was the wife of Senusret I; and Neferusherit and Kayet who are named on artifacts found in Amenemhat I's pyramid complex.

 Early reign

-There's some evidence that the early reign of Amenemhat I was beset with political turmoil, as indicated by the inscriptions of Nehri, a local governor.
+There is some evidence that the early reign of Amenemhat I was beset with political turmoil, as indicated by the inscriptions of Nehri, a local governor.
 There were some naval battles where an associate of Amenemhat I by the name of Khnumhotep I was involved, and helped to procure victory.
 Later, Khnumhotep was appointed as an important local governor at Beni Hasan, and he founded a dynasty of local governors there.
 His grandson was Khnumhotep III.

 In the inscriptions by Khnumhotep, mention is also made of military campaigns against the Asiatics and the Nubians.